dshoreman/servidor/README.md

 ## What it Does

 Currently there is basic support for projects and management of Linux users and groups.
-When sites are added, Servidor will take care of cloning the repository, creating the relevant NginX configs and even reloading the web server.
+When you add a site, Servidor will take care of cloning the repository, creating the relevant NginX configs and even reloading the web server.
 Starting in v0.5 you also have the ability to manually trigger a `git pull` on any given project without ever having to touch SSH.